cszach/linux-cli-guide/book/chapter02.md

 > **Note**: A desktop environment is a little bit out of scope to explain in
 > details in this tutorial, but basically it provides your computer a graphical
 > interface, usually along with graphical programs that share the same look.

+> **Note**: You can invoke a graphical text editor from your terminal emulator
+> window.
+For example, to start GEdit - the default text editor in GNOME, type
+> "`gedit`".
+Of course, this assumes that you are in a graphical environment.